 - Try out how it feels to trust that your partner can and will make good choices.
 If s/he is putting you in harm’s way, explore why you are together.

-I have controlling tendencies myself, so I completely understand the anxiety that can result when things feel out of your control.
-Focus on what you can control.
+Instead of trying to control others, focus on what you can control — yourself.
 This will ultimately bring you the peace and happiness your desire and deserve.
-Please be in touch if I can assist you with counseling on these issues in California.
+Please be in touch if I can assist you with counseling on these issues in my counseling office Campbell, California.